xmlyqing00/WaterNetV0/README.md

 The dataset is split into training data (`water_v1.zip`), and evaluation dataset (`test_videos.zip`).
 We also provide the pretrained model (`checkpoint_58.pth.tar`).
 Click [here](https://www.dropbox.com/sh/yk39hpqwnzauv02/AAA_IYacZf_bEbcURj-PQXIra?dl=0) to download the dataset and the pretrained model.

+You should put the pretrained model at the path `LSUWaterSegmentation/data/models/checkpoint_58.pth.tar`.

+You should put the contents of `test_videoes.zip` at `LSUWaterSegmentation/data/models/houston_small`.

 ## Usage

 ### Evaluate the model